numpy/numpy/doc/source/reference/maskedarray.baseclass.rst

 Item selection and manipulation
 -------------------------------

-For array methods that take an *axis* keyword, it defaults to :const:`None`.
+For array methods that take an *axis* keyword, it defaults to `None`.
 If axis is *None*, then the array is treated as a 1-D array.
 Any other value for *axis* represents the dimension along which the operation should proceed.

 .. autosummary::